top of page

 Media over QUIC (MoQ) is an emerging media delivery architecture built on top of the QUIC transport protocol.
 It is designed specifically for real-time, low-latency, and multi-source media distribution.

 Traditional streaming protocols were primarily designed for single video sessions delivered from a server to many viewers.
-Modern systems, however — especially in robotics, edge AI, and embedded vision — generate multiple concurrent media sources, often combined with telemetry and metadata.
+Modern systems, however, especially in robotics, edge AI, and embedded vision, generate multiple media sources at the same time, often combined with telemetry and metadata.
 MoQ addresses this evolution directly.

 Built on QUIC